Skip to main content

 What this lesson is, and what it isn't

 This lesson is the orientation.
-The next 23 lessons each take one piece of one domain and teach it deeply, with cited sources, key takeaways, and the kind of question your examiner is most likely to ask.
+The lessons that follow each take one piece of one domain and teach it deeply, with cited sources, key takeaways, and the kind of question your examiner is most likely to ask.
 Treat this page as your map; treat the rest as the road.

 Standards reference: ASCP Board of Certification PBT content guideline.
-Domain percentages reflect the current published content outline.
+For the official content areas and their weights, see the ASCP BOC PBT content guideline.
 PhlebotomySkills.com is exam-preparation content.
 Not a degree, not for-credit coursework, and not affiliated with any certifying body.

 Ready to test yourself?